saf-dmitry/taskpaper-mode/README.md

 ## Archiving

-When a project represented by a subtree is finished, you may want to move the tree out of the way.
+When a project represented by a subtree is finished, you may want to remove the tree from the main outline by moving it to a dedicated archive location.
+This will keep your working outline clean and give you better visibility of all the remaining uncompleted actions.
+The archived items are out of the way, but accessible if you ever need to reference back to them.

 The command `C-c C-x a` (`taskpaper-archive-subtree`) archives the subtree starting at the cursor position to the location given by `taskpaper-archive-location`.
 The default archive location is a file in the same directory as the current file, with the name derived by appending `_archive.taskpaper` to the current file name without extension.
 You can also choose what item to file archived items under.
 For details see the documentation string of the user option `taskpaper-archive-location`.
 The subtree is filed below the target item as a subitem.
 Depending on `taskpaper-reverse-note-order` setting, it will be either the first or last subitem.
 When the user option `taskpaper-archive-save-context` is non-nil, a `@project` tag with project hierarchy is added to the archived item.